gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Note that the [ivy schema](http://ant.apache.org/ivy/schemas/ivy.xsd) demands that any extra info elements be added after any child elements of 'info' that are defined in the schema (e.g. description or ivyauthor).
-This means that any [withXml()](javadoc/org/gradle/api/publish/ivy/IvyModuleDescriptorSpec.html#withXml%28org.gradle.api.Action%29) actions must take care to insert any schema-defined 'info' child elements before any extra 'info' elements that may have been added.
+This means that any [withXml()](javadoc/org/gradle/api/publish/ivy/IvyModuleDescriptorSpec.html#withXml%28org.gradle.api.Action%29) actions must take care to insert any schema-defined 'info' child elements <i>before</i> any extra 'info' elements that may have been added.

+Furthermore, retrieving extra info elements with namespace when resolving Ivy modules is also available now.
+This is exposed via the
+[IvyExtraInfo](javadoc/org/gradle/api/artifacts/ivy/IvyExtraInfo.html) object in component metadata rules.

+    dependencies {
+        components {
+            eachComponent { ComponentMetadataDetails details, IvyModuleDescriptor ivyModule -> if (ivyModule.extraInfo.get('http://my.namespace', 'myElement') == 'changing') {
+                    details.changing = true
+                }
+            }
+        }
+    }

+Note that the Map<String, String> representation for extraInfo in [IvyModuleDescriptor](javadoc/org/gradle/api/artifacts/ivy/IvyModuleDescriptor.html) has been replaced with [IvyExtraInfo](javadoc/org/gradle/api/artifacts/ivy/IvyExtraInfo.html).

 ### Task visibility is exposed in Tooling API (i)